tobiashartl/tobiashartl.github.io/_pages/about.md

   - /about.html
 ---

 ...to my website.
-I'm a Postdoc in econometrics at the University of Regensburg and the Institute for Employment Research (IAB) Nuremberg, and a visiting research scholar at the Economics department at Princeton University.
+I'm a Postdoc in econometrics at the University of Regensburg and the Institute for Employment Research (IAB) Nuremberg.

 In my research, I aim to improve the econometric toolkit to address the puzzles of our time in a data-driven way.
 In particular, I develop estimation methods for strongly